WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

 ```

 If you check the Service again via Browser, you'll see that it has **NOT** changed yet.
 This
-is intentional, as the API will not execute any actions by default to avoid accidentally triggered
+is intentional, as the API will not execute any actions by default.
+This is to avoid triggering
-actions during testing.
+actions accidentally during testing.

-Now that we're sure that our rule is the only one **Matched**, we can tell tornado to actually
+Now that we're sure that our rule is the only one *Matched*, we can tell tornado to actually
 execute the actions by passing the **-f** flag to the script as follows:
 ```
 tornado-send-event ~/payload.json -f
 ```

-Now you will see that the service has gone into soft critical state and depending on your configuration,
+Now you will see that the service turned red and has gone into *soft critical* state.
+Depending
-after a few additional executions, ends up in hard critical state.
+on your configuration, after a few additional executions, it will end up in hard *critical* state.

-As you may note fiddling with the event content, if you change the **exit_code** to anything else than 2,
+As you may note fiddling with the event content, if you change the *exit_code* in the payload to
+anything other than *2*, nothing will happen, as the rule filters out all but critical events.
-nothing will happen.
-Adding another rule filtering on only the **OK** (`exit_code == 0`) states and thus resetting
+Adding another rule filtering on only the *OK* (exit_code == 0) states and thus setting the service
-the service to an OK state, is left to the reader.
+state to an OK state, is left as an  exercise to the reader.